 The purpose of the Elementary School Counseling Program Implementation Guide is to supplement the College and Career Readiness School Counseling Program Model by providing additional insight and resources to help elementary school counselors in developing and implementing a comprehensive school counseling program.

-The Elementary Systemic Assessment, through Career and Technical Education (CTE) Surveys, is a tool to help evaluate the effectiveness of the school counseling program.
+The Elementary Systemic Assessment, through CTE Surveys, is a tool to help evaluate the effectiveness of the school counseling program.
 This survey should include feedback from a significant representation of students, parents, and teachers that is reflective of the overall school demographics.
 It is recommended that this survey be administered every 3 years in alignment with the secondary school counseling program 6-year review cycle to support program alignment and data analysis across feeder schools.
 Results from this survey allow counselors a data-informed direction for the implementation of a comprehensive school counseling program.

 The Curriculum Delivery Survey is completed by teachers.
 It is recommended that this survey be administered every 3 years in conjunction with the Elementary Systemic Assessment.
 Results from this survey allow counselors to deliver intentional classroom instruction to support the development of student mindsets and competencies in the four domains of academic/learning, life/career, multicultural/global citizenship, and social/emotional.

 To create a new account:

 After submitting the information, you will receive an e-mail asking you to validate your e-mail address.
 After your e-mail is successfully validated, you will receive another e-mail stating you have access, and you can then log in.

 CTESurveys com Walkthrough